ahmetttsevinc/Poe2Trade/README.md

 ## Future Implementation

-The bot is designed to use official APIs for:
+The tool is designed to use official APIs for:

 - Market data retrieval
-- Trade execution
+- Currency exchange rate analysis
 - Price monitoring
 - User authentication